snip23/schedule/README.md

-# repository is intented to serve as host to supplementory data for SNIP-2023
+# repository is intented to serve as host for SNIP-2023's supplementory information